Pik-4/HsMod/ReadMe.md

 **Warning: The Hearthstone client in mainland China starts the anti-cheat SDK by default, and the plugin will try to block the relevant anti-cheat functions, but it cannot guarantee the safety of your account.**

-The readme was translated by DeepL, please forgive any grammatical errors.
+The readme was translated by DeepL, please forgive any grammatical errors. **Currently the mod only supports Simplified Chinese**

 ### Realized Functions